BlaineAlan/BlaineAlan/README.md

 My name is Blaine Cochensparger, and I'm a junior CS student at Ohio University.

--I'm interested in creating software that creates positive experiences!
+-I'm interested in creating software that creates positive experiences and helps others!

 -This repository holds many of my projects (although my school projects are mostly privated)